neo-ngd/neo-dapi-monorepo/packages/neo-dapi/docs/neo-provider.md

 If resolved, the Promise should resolve with a result per the RPC method's specification.

-If the returned Promise rejects, it should reject with a `ProviderRpcError` as specified in the [RPC Errors](#rpc-errors) section below.
+If the returned Promise rejects, it should reject with a `ProviderError` as specified in the [Provider Errors](#provider-errors) section below.

 #### on